adamsilver/fdpb/03-Book-A-Flight.md

 The Javascript is quite complicated but here's a run down of what it needs to do:

 - listen to keyup events on the text box.
-- in response to that event, need to display options;
+- display options if and when they match
+- if an option matches exactly hide options
-- and update the attributes as per above
+- ...and when displaying options apply attributes as per above
 - if user types down/up arrows highlight the option
+- ...and mark attribues as per above
 - if highlighted on option, and user presses spacebar/return put the value in the textbox
 - if the user taps/clicks an option, put value in text box, and move focus back to the text box.